Will 2020 See The Extinction Of The Red-eyed Monks?

 The Story

-Although not exactly as I remember it, www.dummies.com1 describes a similar thought experiment in the second section, “UNIFYING SPACE AND TIME”, with a spacecraft traveling at ½ the speed of light, but doesn’t give much explanation.
-A more detailed explanation can be found in The Star Garden2.
+Although not exactly as I remember it, www.dummies.com describes a similar thought experiment in the second section, “Unifying space and time”, with a spacecraft traveling at ½ the speed of light, but doesn’t give much explanation.
+The Star Garden gives a more detailed explanation.

 The Problem